Tuesday, 29 May 2012

 After a bit of dabbling in business and local government, and a brief stint as Director of National Service, Chamberlain followed in the footsteps of his dad and big brother, becoming a Conservative MP in 1918.
 He was a bit of a backbencher for a few years, but then, like a politician on steroids, he was suddenly promoted to Minister of Health and then Chancellor of the Exchequer.
 After a brief interlude of Labour rule, he returned as Minister of Health, introducing a bunch of reforms.
 And then, in 1931, he was appointed Chancellor of the Exchequer in the National Government.

 He became Prime Minister in 1937, and his time in office was dominated by the whole Germany situation.
 He tried to appease Hitler, and for a while, people thought he was a genius.
 But then, Hitler kept being a jerk, and Chamberlain had to go to war.
 Unfortunately, the British weren't very prepared, and Chamberlain got a lot of flak for that.
-He eventually resigned as Prime Minister, and his friend Winston Churchill took over.
+He eventually resigned as Prime Minister on May 10, 1940, and his friend Winston Churchill took over.
 Chamberlain was still involved in the war effort, but he wasn't as important anymore.
-He died in 1940.
+He died later that year.

 Historians still argue about whether Chamberlain was a good or bad Prime Minister.
 Some say he was a peacemaker who tried to avoid war, while others say he was a weak leader who let Hitler get away with too much.
 It's a bit like arguing over whether pineapple belongs on pizza.
 Everyone has an opinion, and there's no right or wrong answer."